vmware-tanzu/package-for-kpack/README.md

    > Note: This second build should be notably faster because the buildpacks can leverage the cache from the previous build.

-9. Next steps
+9. Next steps.

    The next time new buildpacks are added to the store, kpack will automatically rebuild the builder.
-If the updated buildpacks were used by the tutorial image resource, kpack will automatically create a new build to rebuild your OCI image.
+If the updated buildpacks were used by the tutorial Image Resource, kpack will automatically create a new build to rebuild your OCI image.

 ### Getting started with kpack using `kubectl`

-1. Create a secret with push credentials for the docker registry that you plan on publishing OCI images to with kpack.
+1. Create a secret with push credentials for the Docker registry that you plan on publishing OCI images to with kpack.

    The easiest way to do that is with `kubectl secret create docker-registry`